Dacia Sandero: Latin NCAP

+Africa

+The Sandero for Africa received 3 stars for adult occupants and 4 stars for toddlers from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).

 Engines

 Stepway

 A crossover-look version of the Sandero dubbed the Sandero Stepway continued for the second generation.
 It features raised ride height, grey plastic side skirts, overfenders, and a crossover-look bumpers.
 It is available both under the Dacia brand and Renault brand for Latin American markets.
 Starting from 2020, the Stepway is marketed as a separate model from the Sandero in Latin America.